What are Edit jobs?

 The Edit service is available for both Standard and Pro jobs.
 When an Edit job becomes available for the initial translation stage, it will not appear labelled as such.
 Instead, it will be displayed under the relevant tier, be it Standard or Pro, without any additional indicators that the job will be later reviewed by a second translator.
 (This is to ensure that the initial translator provides an unbiased translation, without relying on the Edit stage.)

-Once you submit the translation, it will appear under "Pending Second Pass" while waiting for a second translator to edit it.
-There is no indication here that the Edit stage has been picked up or completed, but the job will be auto-approved as usual 120 hours after it has been finally submitted to the customer (more about that here).
+Once you submit the translation, it will appear under "Pending Second Pass" while waiting for a second translator to edit it, and it will remain in this status after the final translation is submitted to the customer, while waiting for approval (more about that here).
+The job will be auto-approved 120 hours after the second translator has submitted the final translation to the customer.

 So, how can I get Edit jobs?